The Rev. Dr. Gregory James Edwards

 His contextual approach to ministry–based upon an understanding of the intersectionality of race, spiritual growth, educational empowerment, economic self-sufficiency, and public policy–led to the creation of the Resurrected Life Children’s Academy, the Lehigh Valley Freedom School Partnership, and the James Lawson Freedom Schools; all initiatives of the Resurrected Community Development Corporation.

-A frequent lecturer at colleges and universities, he frequently presents to the faith-based, corporate and nonprofit sectors, and has been featured in TIME Magazine.
+A frequent lecturer at colleges and universities, Dr. Edwards frequently presents to the faith-based, corporate and nonprofit sectors, and has been featured in TIME Magazine.
 As a professional musician, he specializes in Black Sacred Music, including Jazz.
+Dr. Edwards is Chief of Staff for POWER INTERFAITH, Pennsylvania’s largest multiracial, multi-faith community organizing initiative, and directs the work of the organization in the Lehigh Valley.
+Additionally, he serves as board chair for Promise Neighborhoods of the Lehigh Valley, and serves as a board member for PA Stands Up, the Community First Fund, and the Church Building and Loan Fund of the United Church of Christ.

 During his 2016 trip to Liberia, West Africa, Dr. Edwards was enstooled as Chief by the National Council of Elders of the World-Wide Missions of Liberia, and the people of Grand Bassa.
 In 2016, Dr. Edwards was inducted into the inaugural class of the Martin Luther King, Jr. College of Pastoral Leadership at Morehouse College, for his exemplary leadership in advancing Martin Luther King’s Beloved Community through peace, truth, justice and nonviolent direct action.
 In 2017, during their Sesquicentennial celebration, Morehouse further honored Dr. Edwards, inducting him into the college’s prestigious Martin Luther King Jr. Board of Preachers.